Skip to main content

 source →

-2. St Kitts temporarily suspended accepting applications from Russian and Belarusian nationals following international sanctions pressure.
-Status of this restriction subject to ongoing policy review.
+2. St Kitts and Nevis temporarily suspended acceptance of new applications from Russian and Belarusian nationals following international sanctions pressure applied to Caribbean CBI jurisdictions.
+The suspension remains in effect and is subject to ongoing policy review.

 source →